aptible/app-ui/README.md

 This will deploy two apps:

 * `app-sbx-main.aptible-sandbox.com` - our critical path for what is currently active on Aptible
-* `nextgen-sbx-main.aptible-sandbox.com` - our planned changes that include cut-over functionality from existing frontend apps

 ### Production

 1. Create a github release
 2. Deployment paths for above apps:
     * Deployments to `app.aptible.com` will only fire with a `v` semver prefix.
-    * Deployments to `nextgen.aptible.com` will fire on ANY release with a fixed tag.